Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization

 Outside of training neural networks, several works have considered data-driven dimensionality reduction methods for optimizing more general objectives with low-rank EGOP matrices \cite{cartis2024learning, cosson2023low}.
 These procedures target objectives with exact low-rank structure, while our method can improve convergence of adaptive algorithms even when the EGOP matrix has strong spectral decay but is full-rank.

-\paragraph{EGOP Structure in Machine Learning} Increasing empirical evidence across a wide range of applications, including language modeling and image classification, suggests that empirical loss functions used for training machine learning models are approximately low-rank---meaning that the functions vary strongly in only a small subset of directions in parameter space \citet{papyan2018full,sagun2017empirical, zhang2024transformers}.
-Such approximate low-rank structure can be detected and analyzed using active subspace methods.
-Many active subspace methods leverage the EGOP matrix (sometimes referred to as the average gradient outer product (AGOP) matrix), which we define in Section~\ref{sec:EGOP-defn} \cite{constantine2015active}.
-Recently, there has been growing interest in the EGOP and in the use of active subspace methods in machine learning research \cite{cui2020active, mallinar2024emergence,radhakrishnan2022mechanism,zhu2023catapults}. \citet{radhakrishnan2022mechanism} provide theoretical and empirical evidence that the weight matrices of deep neural networks trained with gradient descent correlate strongly with a kind of EGOP matrix.\footnote{In \citet{mallinar2024emergence,radhakrishnan2022mechanism} and \citet{zhu2023catapults}, the EGOP is defined using the gradient with respect to the \emph{input data} instead of the optimization parameters.}
+\paragraph{EGOP Structure in Machine Learning} Increasing empirical evidence across a wide range of applications, including language modeling and image classification, suggests that empirical loss functions used for training machine learning models are approximately low-rank---meaning these functions vary strongly in only a small subset of directions in parameter space \cite{papyan2018full,sagun2017empirical, zhang2024transformers}.
+This approximate low-rank structure can be detected and analyzed using \textit{active subspace methods}, which often leverage the \textit{EGOP matrix}, defined in Section~\ref{sec:EGOP-defn} \cite{constantine2015active}.
+Recently, there has been growing interest in the EGOP matrix in machine learning research \cite{cui2020active, mallinar2024emergence,radhakrishnan2022mechanism,zhu2023catapults}.
+Radhakrishnan et al. \cite{radhakrishnan2022mechanism} provide theoretical and empirical evidence that the weights of neural networks trained with gradient descent correlate strongly with a kind of EGOP matrix.\footnote{In Mallinar et al. \cite{mallinar2024emergence} Radhakrishnan et al. \cite{radhakrishnan2022mechanism}, and Zhu et al. \cite{zhu2023catapults}, the EGOP is defined using the gradient with respect to the \emph{input data} instead of the optimization parameters.}